karinabogacz/BookShelf/README.md

-# Project Title: Web Programming with Python and JavaScript
+# Web Programming with Python and JavaScript

 ## Description:
 Project 1 is a web application developed for the Web Programming course, integrating Python and JavaScript technologies.
 The project focuses on creating a dynamic platform for book management and user interaction.